Breakout (video game): Re-releases and enhanced versions

 Breakout 2000 for the Atari Jaguar adds a 3D playfield and additional features.

-A 3D Breakout-inspired game was published simply as Breakout in 2000 for the PC and PlayStation by Hasbro Interactive's Atari Interactive subsidiary.
+A 3D Breakout-inspired game was published simply as Breakout in 2000 for Windows and PlayStation by Hasbro Interactive's Atari Interactive subsidiary.

-In 2011 Atari S.A. released an updated version of Breakout as Breakout Boost.
-The chief difference is the addition of improved graphics, power-ups, and unique brick types.
+In 2011, Atari SA released an updated version of Breakout as Breakout Boost.

-Another enhanced version of the game has been announced for release exclusively on the Intellivision Amico.

-Breakout: Recharged

-A revamped version of the game titled, Breakout: Recharged, released on February 10, 2022, for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows and Atari VCS.
+A revamped version of the game titled, Breakout: Recharged, was released on February 10, 2022, for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Microsoft Windows and Atari VCS as part of the Atari Recharged series.
 It was developed by Adamvision Studios and SneakyBox.

-Pilgrim in the Microworld
+On March 25, 2025, a reimagining of Breakout was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Microsoft Windows.
+The game retains the core mechanics of the original while introducing a combo system, power-ups, abilities, and a multiplayer mode.

+In popular culture

 Pilgrim in the Microworld is an autobiography by David Sudnow detailing his obsession with Breakout.
 Sudnow describes studying the game's mechanics, visiting the manufacturer in Silicon Valley, and interviewing the programmers.

-Easter eggs

-The first-generation iPod Classic had an Easter egg where holding down the center button for a few seconds in the "About" menu caused Breakout to appear.
+The first-generation iPod Classic has an Easter egg where holding down the center button for a few seconds in the "About" menu causes Breakout to appear.

 On the 37th anniversary of the game's release, Google released a secret version of Breakout accessible by typing "atari breakout" in Google Images.
-The image thumbnails form the breakout bricks, turn different colors, and after a ball and paddle appear the game begins.
+The image thumbnails form the Breakout bricks, turn different colors, and after a ball and paddle appear the game begins.